Link to this page: https://secure.socialistparty.org.uk/issue/324/9611

 A socialist economy would have to be a planned economy.
-This would involve bringing all of the big corporations, which control around 80% of the British economy, into democratic public ownership, under working-class control.
+In Britain this would involve bringing all of the big corporations which control around 80% of the economy into democratic, public ownership under working-class control.

 Socialism would be a truly democratic society.
-Under capitalism most of the important decisions are not taken in Westminster or in local council chambers, they are taken in the boardrooms of the big corporations.
+Under capitalism most of the important decisions are not taken in Westminster or local council chambers but in the boardrooms of the big corporations.
 A socialist government would bring major industry into democratic public ownership.

 At every level, elected representatives would be accountable and subject to instant recall.
 If the people who had elected them did not like what their representatives did, they could make them stand for immediate re-election and, if they wished, replace them with someone else.

-Capitalism today has provided the tools which could enormously aid the genuine, democratic planning of an economy.
-We have the internet, market research, supermarket loyalty cards that record the shopping habits of every customer, and so on.
+Capitalism today has provided the tools which could enormously aid the genuine, democratic planning of the economy.
+We have the Internet, market research, supermarket loyalty cards that record the shopping habits of every customer and so on.

 Big business uses this technology to find out what it can sell.
 We could use it rationally instead to find out what people need and want.

 The general trend of capitalism, with its increasing monopolisation, is towards internal planning.
-Ford, for example, uses a huge internet programme to procure the cheapest possible components world-wide.
-However, under capitalism the process will never be finished.
+Ford, for example, uses a huge Internet programme to procure the cheapest possible components worldwide.
+However, under capitalism this process will never be finished.

 A blind system based on profit and competition will never be able to be planned beyond a certain limit.
-But a socialist government would strengthen and develop the methods of planning - which are currently used to maximise profit and avoid taxes - in order to plan society for the benefit of all.
+But a socialist government would strengthen, and develop the methods of planning currently used to maximise profit and avoid taxes in order to plan society for the benefit of all.

 There is no contradiction between developing technology and production and safeguarding the planet.
 What is needed if we are to save the world is long-term planning that would be able to develop alternative technologies that did not harm the environment.

-Changing economic relations, the abolition of class divisions and the construction of a society based on democratic involvement and co-operation would also lay the basis for a change in social relations.
+Changing economic relations, the abolition of class divisions and the construction of the society based on democratic involvement and cooperation would also lay the basis for a change in social relations.